 - The infusion of technology, automation, and a data-based approach to claims management will make the process more streamlined and accurate

-- In addition to mitigating losses arising out of inaccuracies or human error, touchless claims processing also reduces the loss adjustment expense (LAE) and loss ratios
+- In addition to mitigating losses arising from inaccuracies or human error, touchless claims processing also reduces the loss adjustment expense (LAE) and loss ratios

 - It increases employee satisfaction as the staff can deliver more value to the customer and faster results at work without experiencing any duress